Official state symbol Vermont State Flag Adopted 1923

 Vermont State Flag

 Vermont adopted its state flag in 1923, displaying the state coat of arms on a blue background.
 The coat of arms shows a pine tree, a cow, wheat sheaves, and mountains.
-The motto Freedom and Unity appears below the shield.
+The motto Freedom and Unity appears below the shield, and the design belongs to the broader U.S. state flags collection.

 The Vermont General Assembly adopted this design on June 1, 1923.
 The flag replaced an earlier striped design that caused confusion with the United States flag.
 Vermont flies this flag at government buildings and public spaces across the state.

-The Vermont state flag meaning comes from symbols representing the state's natural resources and values.
+The Vermont state flag meaning comes from symbols depicting Vermont's forests, farmland, and cultural identity.
 Each element on the coat of arms reflects aspects of Vermont's identity and economy.

 The coat of arms balances freedom of individual citizens with the welfare of the common good.
 This dual purpose appears in the state motto Freedom and Unity displayed below the shield.